lsst-it/ittn-009/index.rst

 for general purpose hosts as there may only be one master clock at a time on a network.
 PTP also has increased administrative over head NTP due to requiring support both by network switches and special hardware requirements for the network interface card (NIC) used for PTP synchronization.
+PTP data does include the TAI-UTC offset.

 - A primary grandmaster PTP clocks with GPS receivers SHALL be present at the summit.